scil/LaravelFly/readme.md

 // visit private members
 sudo app()->booted

-// use Mode or Controller without writing namespace, thanks to ClassAliasAutoloader provided by laravel
+// use Model or Controller without writing namespace, thanks to ClassAliasAutoloader
-// and ode instance are printed beautifully, thanks to casters provided by laravel TinkerCommand
+// and the instance is printed beautifully, thanks to casters provided by laravel
 $user = User::first()

-// which class aliases
+// which class aliases are defined sudo app('tinker')->loader->classes
-sudo app('tinker')->loader->classes

 // like dir() in Python